How to Protect Your Fine Jewelry During Exercise, Travel & Daily Life

 • Remove before water activities or climbing

-• Clean after exposure to dirt, sunscreen, bug spray
+• Clean after exposure to dirt, sunscreen, or bug spray

 Business Travel